coenmooij/transport-ui/README.md

 > Give me six hours to chop down a tree and I will spend the first four sharpening the axe. - Abraham Lincoln

-As hinted by the above quotes, tooling is not just a necessity, it is fundamental.
+As hinted by the above quotes, I consider tooling to be quite fundamental.

-The basic chain of commands of tooling is bottom up.
-Which doesn't mean one tool is above the other, but it does mean however that they run in order.
+The basic chain of commands of tooling I use is bottom up.
+This doesn't mean one tool is better than the other, however it does mean they run in order.

-Very short through the corner, the levels are:
+These levels are:

 - Entry Level Hygiene: Linters (spaces, commas, the most basic stuff)
 - Does it even compile? (`npm run build`)